Slavery and the Second Amendment: Slave Patrol Militias

 and supervise a militia, could result in a federal militia that absorbed the

 state militias and ended up freeing the slaves they had been keeping in chains.
-And there had been just such a precedent.
+And there had been a precedent.
 Twelve years earlier, Lord Dunsmore

-had offered freedom to slaves who escaped and joined his forces.
-"Liberty to
+had offered freedom to slaves who escaped and joined his forces with "Liberty to

-Slaves" was stitched onto their jacket pocket flaps.
-Also, freed slaves had
+Slaves" stitched onto their jacket pocket flaps.
+Freed slaves had

 might be emancipated through military service.

 Thus, at the ratifying convention in Virginia in 1788, Henry said:

 "Let me here call your attention to that part [of the proposed Constitution]

 which gives the Congress power to provide for organizing, arming, and